bradyhouse/house/fiddles/aws/apps/apps-kinesis-101.md

 1.  `Movement or activity of an organism in response to a stimulus such as light (The American Heritage® Dictionary of the English Language, 4th Edition)`
-2. Continous data generated simultaneously by thousands of data sources
+2. Continuous data generated simultaneously by thousands of data sources
 3. A platform on AWS to send streaming data too
 4. Streams, Firehose, Analytics
 5. Shards